prorev/prorev.github.io/_posts/2020-04-06-android_samsung.md

 This is the [web site](https://www.sammobile.com){:rel="nofollow"} where you can search for your Samsung model and find exact version to download and flash your phone using ODIN3.

-For instance, if you model SM-J510FN and if it is based for EU market you need this file: is https://www.sammobile.com/samsung/galaxy-j5-2016/firmware/SM-J510FN/SEE/download/J510FNXXS3BSH2/291252/
+For instance, if you model SM-J510FN and if it is based for EU market you need [this file](https://www.sammobile.com/samsung/galaxy-j5-2016/firmware/SM-J510FN/SEE/download/J510FNXXS3BSH2/291252/){:rel="nofollow"}.

 ## Appendix